 In the event you’ll be seated, plan to be on an aisle, in the back, or somewhere with an easy exit, in case your child needs to take a break or leave early.
 If you’re driving, park as close to your destination as you can.
 Be prepared to leave when problems begin, so you can end the outing on a relatively positive note.

 Be sure to give your children a heads up when the outing is almost over.
-We have found that giving our kids a 2-minute warning goes a long way to avoiding arguments and tantrums when the time comes to move to another activities or leave.
+We have found that giving our kids a 2-minute warning goes a long way to avoiding arguments and tantrums when the time comes to move to other activities or leave.

-10. Have a back up plan.
+10. Have a backup plan.